Blaizzy/mlx-embeddings/docs/Analytics.md

 # Anonymous Aggregate User Behaviour Analytics

-Homebrew gathers anonymous aggregate user behaviour analytics using Google Analytics.
+Homebrew gathers anonymous aggregate user behaviour analytics using Google Analytics (until our in-progress migration to our own InfluxDB).
 You will be notified the first time you run `brew update` or install Homebrew.
 Analytics are not enabled until after this notice is shown, to ensure that you can [opt out](Analytics.md#opting-out) without ever sending analytics data.

 ## Why?